yuri-ktm/melonly-docs/public/markdown/1.x/views.md

 return this.response.render('pages.welcome')
 ```

+!!!
-% Note that view file names should not contain dot signs.
+View file names should not contain dot signs as they are interpreted as subdirectories.
+!!!

 ## Custom Error Pages